Online Master of Social Work (MSW)

 While no prerequisites are required to apply, we strongly recommend applicants to have related volunteer or work experience in the mental health, behavioral health, social services, or other human services fields.

-• Application: Submit through PSYCAS with a fee, including a resume, statement of purpose, two letters of recommendation, and official transcripts.
+- Application: Submit through PSYCAS with a fee, including a resume, statement of purpose, three letters of recommendation, and official transcripts.

 Advanced Standing

-• Individuals who hold a bachelor’s degree earned in the last 10 years from a social work program accredited by the Council on Social Work Education may apply for Advanced Standing.
+- Individuals who hold a bachelor’s degree earned in the last 10 years from a social work program accredited by the Council on Social Work Education may apply for Advanced Standing: Online Master in Social Work degree.

-Optional Certificate in Leadership and Management in Public Behavioral Health
+Optional Certificate in Leadership & Management in Public Behavioral Health

 Prepare for leadership and management roles in public behavioral health.